polkadot-developers/polkadot-docs/infrastructure/validators/build-a-community.md

 ### Set Your On-Chain Identity

 Every validator should set an on-chain identity, including essential information like a website or contact details.
 This allows nominators to verify validator actions across the network, and a verified identity shows that your validator is trustworthy.
 If running multiple nodes, use sub-identities linked to a primary verified identity.
 Providing as much information as possible about your validator, such as staking setup or tools, helps potential nominators feel confident.

+For more information on how to set your on-chain identity, see the [Identity guide](https://wiki.polkadot.network/docs/learn-guides-identity){target=\_blank} section of the Polkadot Wiki.

 ### Build a Website